Smartphones are arguably the greatest information risk in an organization. And while Windows Mobile and Windows

 So where do you begin?
 Right here.

-While the following list isn’t an exhaustive collection of Windows Mobile and
+While the following list isn’t an exhaustive collection of Windows Mobile and Windows Phone 7 security tools, it will help you get started.

 Secure password managers